 The lack of access to research software is a problem hindering equal access to research opportunities and reproducibility of research results, mainly in low and middle income countries.
-In the spirit of Open Science, this Working Group on equitable Global Access to Research Software (GARS) has focused its efforts on finding a way to enhance the use of Free and Open Source Software (FOSS) as well as on obtaining discounted licenses of proprietary software for developing countries.
+In the spirit of Open Science, this Working Group on equitable Global Access to Research Software (GARS) has focused its efforts on finding a way to enhance the use of Free and Open Source Software (FOSS) as well as on obtaining discounted licenses of proprietary software for low- and middle-income countries.
 The Working Group has also conducted a large survey detailing the attitudes to and uptake of FOSS in different countries, with a special focus on Bangladesh, Ghana and Nigeria.

 The report “Global Access to Research Software: The Forgotten Pillar of Open Science Implementation” was published in March 2018.